mmayes098/chess/README.md

 6/5: Added prompt to ask which of next moves player would like to choose.

-6/6: Translated next moves prompt to proper letter/number combinations.
+6/6: Translated next moves prompt to proper letter/number combinations, fixed bug in Board.translate_space method.